A Guide to Basic Economy Fares for Business Travel

 American has made a slight change to its basic economy that launches on Sept.
 5, 2018: You’ll be able to bring a free carry-on bag.
 That said, American’s basic economy fares continue to include no seat assignment until check-in, placement in the last boarding group and no access to the overhead bin.

-American’s basic economy on international flights allows passengers to bring a carry-on for free — but checked bags are still not included in the fare.
+American’s basic economy fare on international flights allows passengers to bring a carry-on for free — but checked bags are still not included in the fare.

 Delta Air Lines

-Delta is the original basic economy provider, though its basic economy has become even more basic through the years.
+Delta is the original basic economy fare provider, though its basic economy has become even more basic through the years.
 Today, basic economy passengers get seat assignments at check-in, and there are no upgrades, changes or cancellations after purchase.
 Basic economy passengers can bring a free carry-on, but checked bags are $25 each way.

 Delta also offers basic economy on international flights, which adds a $60 fee for the first checked bag in addition to the same limitations as with domestic basic economy fares.